 The guidelines provide information on the steps to take for the Independent Empirical Research Project and Doctoral Comprehensive Knowledge Portfolio.

 Graduate students must submit various forms at specific points as required by the Human Development program and as part of the Graduate School process.

-To determine the form required by the Human Development program, visit the Graduate Student Handbooks.
+The Graduate School offers university-level forms, and the College of Education offers college-level forms.
+To determine the form required by the Human Development program, please refer to the Graduate Student Handbooks.

 Templates and Formatting Guidelines for Thesis and Dissertation